 Shifen Old Street and Shifen Waterfall

-If you are curious to know, I did not purchase a lantern and submitted to the ritual because I found it pretty expensive (and unnecessary).
-I was okay with watching, observing and knowing.
+If you are curious to know, I did not purchase a lantern and submitted it to the ritual because I found it pretty expensive (and unnecessary).
+I was okay with watching, observing, and knowing.

 From Taipei Main Station, take a northbound train towards Ruifang Station.
 Don’t tale Keelung-bound trains because you need to transfer to Pingxi Line.
 From there, purchase a ticket for NT$52 ($1.74 USD).

 The entrance fee to the Shifen Waterfall is NT$80 ($2.68 USD).
 You can go to the Shifen Old Street without fees.

 During the Qing Dynasty, Jiufen is an isolated village until the Japanese discovered gold here in 1893.
 The town became developed because of the gold rush.
 If you are familiar with Spirited Away, the animated movie was set here.